serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Not all GHC errors are born equal.
 Some of them are easy to trace and fix, while some of them are not.
-And some errors like the 'overlapping instances', can have variants that span the entire spectrum.
-Here we look at what this error mean and many of its variants.
-Along the way, we might learn a couple of intersting and advanced things about the behavior of GHC.
+And some errors can have variants that span the entire spectrum.

+In this article, we'll look at the `overlapping instances` error.
+We'll understand the many variants of it and what the error means in each of those cases.
+Along the way, we might also learn a couple of interesting and advanced things about the behavior of GHC.

 ## Simple overlapping instances